OpenGammaProject/Open-Gamma-Detector/README.md

 - Can use SiPMs in the voltage range of 27.5 V to 33.8 V.
 - 4096 ADC channels with built-in 3 V voltage reference.
 - Energy resolution of ~8% @ 662 keV possible; highly dependent on your SiPM/scintillator assembly.
-- Default (Energy) Mode: About 15 µs total dead time while measuring energy.
+- Energy Mode: About 15 µs total dead time while measuring energy minimum.
-- Geiger Mode: About 5 µs total dead time without energy measurements.
+- Geiger Mode: About 5 µs total dead time without energy measurements minimum.
-- Low power consumption: ~25 mA @ 5 V with default firmware.
+- Low power consumption: ~20 mA @ 5 V with default firmware at normal background.
+- Built-in ticker (buzzer) for audible pulse count rate output.
 - Additional broken-out power pins and I2C, SPI and UART headers for custom parts (e.g. display, µSD card, etc.).
+- Simple OLED support out of the box (SSD1306 and SH110x).
 - Built-in True Random Number Generator.
-- Simple OLED support out of the box (SSD1306 and SH110x).
-- Built-in customizable ticker support.

 ## How To Get One